-Many U.S. firms doing business in the EU have made and are making changes to comply with the GDPR, such as revising and clarifying user terms of agreement and asking for explicit consent.
+Many U.S. firms doing business in the EU have made changes to comply with the GDPR, such as revising and clarifying user terms of agreement and asking for explicit consent.
 For some U.S. companies, it may be easier and cheaper to apply GDPR protections to all users worldwide rather than to maintain different policies for different users.
 Large firms may have the resources to hire consultants and lawyers to guide implementation and compliance; it may be harder and costlier for small and mid-sized enterprises to comply, possibly deterring them from entering the EU market and creating a de facto trade barrier.

-Since the GDPR went into effect on May 25, 2018, some U.S. businesses, including some newspaper websites and digital advertising firms, have opted to exit the EU market given the complexities of complying with the GDPR and the threat of potential enforcement actions.50 European Data Protection Authorities (DPAs) have received a range of GDPR complaints and initiated several GDPR enforcement actions in the fall of 2018.
+Since the GDPR went into effect on May 25, 2018, some U.S. businesses, including some newspaper websites and digital advertising firms, have opted to exit the EU market given the complexities of complying with the GDPR and the threat of potential enforcement actions.55 European Data Protection Authorities (DPAs) have received a range of GDPR complaints and initiated several GDPR enforcement actions.
 In January 2019, the French DPA issued the largest penalty to date for a data privacy breach.
-The agency imposed a €50 million (approximately \$57 million) fine on Google for the "lack of transparency" regarding how the search engine processes user data.51 Analysts contend that the high fine may set a benchmark and signal for future enforcement, raising concerns among some firms doing business in the EU.52
+The agency imposed a €50 million (approximately \$57 million) fine on Google for the "lack of transparency" regarding how the search engine processes user data.56 The Irish DPA is responsible for enforcement of the many multinational firms whose European headquarters are in Ireland, including Facebook and Google.
+In February 2020, the head of the Irish DPA stated that "six statutory inquiries were opened in relation to multinational technology companies' compliance with the GDPR, bringing the total number of cross-border inquiries to 21."57

-49 The full text of the GDPR is available at https://gdpr-info.eu/.
-Also see CRS In Focus IF10896, EU Data Protection Rules and U.S. Implications, by Rachel F. Fefer and Kristin Archick.
+54 The full text of the GDPR is available at https://gdpr-info.eu/.
+Also see CRS In Focus IF10896, EU Data Protection Rules and U.S. Implications, by Rachel F. Fefer and Kristin Archick, EU Data Protect.